benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 19.md

 ### Key functions
 **Forwarding** - move packets from router's input to appropriate router output.

-An analogy for forwarding is taking a road trip, specifically getting through a single interchange.
+An analogy for **forwarding** is taking a road trip, specifically getting through a single interchange.

 **Routing** - determine route taken by packets from source to destination.
 Utilizes routing algorithms.

-An analogy
+The process of planning a trip from source to destination is called **routing.**

+### Planes
+There are two planes:
+- data plane
+- control plane

+#### Data plane
+The data plane performs **forwarding**.
+Its' function is locally implemented.
+It determines how datagrams arriving on the router input port is forwarded to the router output port.

+#### Control plane
+The control plane performs **routing** and follows network-wide logic.
+It determines how datagrams are routed along end-to-end path from source to destination endpoint.

+There are two common control-plane approaches:
+- **distributed routing** - algorithms running on each router
+- **centralized routing** - algorithm running on a logically centralized server